 Defenseman Barry Ashbee, who was acquired in a trade with the Boston Bruins the previous spring, scored the lone Philadelphia goal -- his first as a Flyer in only his second game with the club.

-1975 -- Bobby Clarke scored a goal and assisted on four others as the high-octane Flyers' offense connected for five power play goals and buried the Minnesota North Stars 9-5 at the Met Center.
+1975 -- Bobby Clarke had a goal and four assists while Rick MacLeish and Andre Dupont each scored twice to pace a nine-goal onslaught as the Flyers bombed the Minnesota North Stars 9-5 at the Met Center.

-1979 -- Paul Holmgren and Rick MacLeish each posted a goal and an assist and Phil Myre made 32 saves as the Flyers opened up their 13th NHL season with a 5-2 victory over Billy Smith and the New York Islanders at the Spectrum.
+1979 -- Paul Holmgren and Rick MacLeish each posted a goal and an assist and Phil Myre made 32 saves in his Philly debut as the Flyers opened up their 13th NHL season with a 5-2 victory over Billy Smith and the New York Islanders at the Spectrum.

 Philadelphia got a first period strike from MacLeish and second period goals from Holmgren, Brian Propp, and Al Hill to take a commanding 4-0 lead into the final stanza.